Mario Livio: Scientific career

 Since 2010, Livio has mainly concentrated on the problem of the emergence of life in the universe.
 In this context, he co-authored (primarily with Rebecca G. Martin) a series of works related to life on Earth and life's potential emergence on extrasolar planets.

-In addition, in 2015 he reviewed the scientific achievements of the Hubble Space Telescope in its first 25 years in operation.
+In 2015 he reviewed the scientific achievements of the Hubble Space Telescope in its first 25 years in operation.

 Livio has been nominated three times by the USA Science and Engineering Festival as one of the "Nifty Fifty Speakers" to talk about his work and career to middle and high school students in 2010, 2011, and 2013.

 Other honors include: Carnegie Centenary Professor in 2003, Danz Distinguished Lecturer in 2006, Resnick Distinguished Lecturer in 2006, Iben Distinguished Lecturer in 2008, and Terzian Distinguished Lecturer in 2011.

 Popular works

 Livio has popularized astronomy and mathematics through books, lectures, magazine articles, and radio and television appearances.
 He has appeared on TV and radio outlets including PBS, NPR, and CBS to discuss scientific and mathematical subjects.
 Livio's first book of popular science was The Accelerating Universe (2000), which described the theory that the universe was expanding at a faster and faster rate.
 He explored the possible causes and the theoretical implications of continuing expansion, especially its implications for beliefs about the "beauty" of the scientific laws that govern the cosmos.

 Livio's next book, The Golden Ratio: The Story of Phi (2002), concerned patterns in nature and art.
 He traced the influence of the golden ratio through many centuries of art, architecture, music, and even stock market theories.

 The Equation That Couldn't Be Solved (2005) described how efforts to solve the quintic equation led to group theory and to the mathematics of symmetry.
 He emphasizes the crucial roles of Évariste Galois and Niels Henrik Abel in developing this branch of mathematics.
 The book contains biographical sketches of Galois, Abel, and several other mathematicians.

 Is God A Mathematician?
 (2009) discusses the ability of mathematics to describe and predict accurately the physical world.
 Livio also attempts to answer a question with which mathematicians and philosophers have struggled for centuries: Is mathematics ultimately invented or discovered?
 The book was selected by the Washington Post as one of the best books of 2009.

 Brilliant Blunders (2013) investigates serious mistakes by five notable figures in science: Charles Darwin, Lord Kelvin, Linus Pauling, Fred Hoyle, and Albert Einstein.

 Why?
 What Makes Us Curious (2017) explores the nature of human curiosity, focusing on Leonardo da Vinci and Richard Feynman.

 Galileo and the Science Deniers (2020) seeks to place Galileo Galilei's life and discoveries in modern scientific and social contexts, and draws a parallel between modern science denialism and the heresy charges against Galileo.

+Is Earth Exceptional?
+(2024), written with Nobel laureate Jack Szostak, describes cutting-edge research on the origin of life on Earth and the astronomical search for extraterrestrial life.